Wiros9/book/docs/dev/parameters.rst

 ================================

 Any table in Lino can have optional panel with :term:`actor parameters <actor parameter>`.
 This document explains what they are.
-They are both similar and very different from :term:`action parameters <action parameter>`.
+They are both similar to and different from :term:`action parameters <action parameter>`.

 .. contents::
     :depth: 2